 By Dr Reginald Liew

-September is National Atrial fibrillation awareness month, which gives us a good opportunity to remind the public of the dangers related to this very common arrhythmia.
+September is National Atrial fibrillation awareness month.
+This is a good opportunity to remind ourselves of the dangers related to this very common arrhythmia.
 AFib can affect people of all ages, although it is more common in older people above the age of 60.
-It can present in a variety of different ways including palpitations (an unusual awareness of one’s heartbeat), breathlessness, light-headedness, tiredness and chest discomfort.
-However, some people may not have any symptoms at all and only told they have AFib at a routine medical check-up.
+It has different symptoms including palpitations, breathlessness, light-headedness, fatigue and chest discomfort.
+Some people may not have any symptoms at all and only find out they have AFib at a routine medical check-up.
 This is what makes the condition so dangerous as it can be hard to diagnose and occur intermittently.